 Location and GeographyAs the name implies, Rikers Island is an island that covers just more than 413 acres in the heart of the East River.
 This waterway serves as a natural barrier among Queens, the Bronx and Manhattan.
 Quite naturally, plenty of commercial and private marine vessels navigate the water around Rikers Island.
 However, the boats, barges and ships are usually mandated to maintain a certain distance away from the jail complex in order to prevent inmates from escaping.
 The southern tip of Rikers Island includes a large parking lot that accommodates thousands of vehicles, which are mostly used by employees.
 It's estimated that more than 9,000 individuals work at this major correctional institution.
 Additionally, the parking lots are heavily used by more than 100,000 annual visitors.
 When talking about the infrastructure of Rikers Island, it's important to emphasize that there are 10 different jails in operation.
 The Otis Bantum Correctional Center, George Motchan Detention Center and George R. Vierno Center are some notable examples of the facilities that are used to hold and process inmates.
 For its massive size, Rikers Island doesn't have a whole lot of outdoor recreational facilities.
 The industrial-style layout of the jail campus is optimized to contain inmates within set boundaries, which are mostly defined by the East River.

 Visiting and Viewing Rikers IslandVisitation to Rikers Island is heavily regulated by the New York City Department of Correction.
 Visitors are only allowed to see inmates on specific days that are subject to change without notice.
 The Francis R. Buono Memorial Bridge provides is the only public gateway into the island.
 Interestingly, Metropolitan Transportation Authority (MTA) buses cross this bridge primarily to serve the jail's visitors and employees.
 If you'd like to view Rikers Island from a distance without too many regulations, there are several great options.
 Some of the terminals at LaGuardia Airport overlook the southeastern tip of the jail complex.
 Passengers who use this major airport also have great overhead views of the island upon landing or takeoff.
-The Hermon A. MacNeil Park in the College Point neighbourhood of Queens also offers panoramic perspectives of the eastern portion of Rikers Island.
+The Hermon A. MacNeil Park in the College Point neighborhood of Queens also offers panoramic perspectives of the eastern portion of Rikers Island.
 The Hunts Point district in the Bronx is another great location for spotting the island at a fairly close distance.
 You could head to the Barretto Point Park to see the northern part of Rikers Island.
 Additionally, the baseball and softball fields at Randall's Island Park provide a great vantage point of the jail development.

-Click here for more information on Rikers Island
+Click here for more information on Rikers Island.

 Note: This information can change without notice.
 Confirm all details directly with the company in question.